 - Stay home if you're sick or if you may have been exposed to someone with COVID-19

-Households offering treats are urged to adhere to certain guidelines as well to keep themselves and others safe, according to Charley, including the following:
+Households offering treats are urged to adhere to certain guidelines as well to keep themselves and others safe, including the following:

 - Place individual goodie bags in a designated location, such as on a porch, front yard or stoop for trick-or-treaters to pick up and go while continuing to social distance